Cairngorm Mountain Railway

 The Cairngorm Mountain Railway, which opened in 2001, is the highest railway in the United Kingdom.
 The two-kilometre long funicular ascends the northern slopes of Cairn Gorm, the United Kingdom's sixth-highest mountain, serving the Cairngorm Mountain ski resort.
 The route and ski area are located within the Cairngorms National Park, the largest National Nature Reserve in Britain, located near Aviemore in the Highland area of Scotland.

 It is a Doppelmayr 120-SSB funicular railway.

 It is owned by the Highlands and Islands Enterprise and was operated by Cairngorm Mountain Limited until July 2014, when Natural Retreats UK took over the lease.
 Since 2018, it has been run by Cairngorm Mountain (Scotland) Limited.

 The railway has been beset by structural issues, first being closed in October 2018 due to cracking concrete.
-It reopened in January 2023, then shut down again in August 2023, reopened on 27 February 2025, shut down a third time on 12 May 2025 and most recently reopened on 2 June 2025.
+It reopened in January 2023, then shut down again in August 2023, reopened on 27 February 2025, shut down a third time on 12 May 2025 before being reopened again on 2 June 2025.
 In Autumn 2025 it shut for a further two short periods (21-23 September and 3-9 November) for additional work.